 This, of course, is my own ignorance, but before I came here to Hong Kong, I'v hardly ever known anybody of my friends or people in my envoirement, playing golf.
 Except of course my Scottish brother in law -Bryan in Aberdeen- but he is nearly a professional player, and as a Scot, he's kind of brought up playing golf, so I don't really count him in.

+Though I have never thought that I was going to have a set of golf clubs, as that was never in my range, nor in my interest, to be honest.
 Suddenly I've got a set -even if it's an old one- but I were nearly denying accepting taking them, as I knew that this would only give me more headache, trying to do everything I want to do + now also have to find the time to play golf.
 How can I just fit all that in.

 But last Sunday afternoon, I looked at the clubs standing there, alone and lonely looking, and I remembered how I felt as we just came here and I was desperately looking for a football team to join.
 "How long time has these clubs been standing in Bruce's house, without anyone using them for what they were made for, it's not their fault."
 I thought to myself.
 (Funny expression, I mean to whom else can one think)